sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 HOST=127.0.0.1 PORT=4000 node build
 ```

-Alternatively, the server can be configured to accept connections on a specified path.
-When this is done using the `SOCKET_PATH` environment variable, the `HOST` and `PORT` settings will be disregarded.
+Alternatively, the server can be configured to accept connections on a specified socket path.
+When this is done using the `SOCKET_PATH` environment variable, the `HOST` and `PORT` environment variables will be disregarded.

 ```
 SOCKET_PATH=/tmp/socket node build